Liangyu5wu/Liangyu5wu.github.io/content/projects/5D_calo/index.md

 ## Recent Tasks

 {{< spoiler text="Click to view the breakdown" >}}
-1. Refine the plot for step size = 5 plot

-2. Convert #photons to energy
+1. Convert #photons to energy

-3. Figure out why the shower shape is diagonal

-4. Start to reproduce Chris' plots
+2. Plot (n>2) plots

+3. Send the slides to Ariel

 {{< /spoiler >}}